lawrennd/old_talks/_physics/includes/ceres-discovery.md

 }

-\figure{\includediagram{\diagramsDir/ceres/ceres-data}{60%}}{}{ceres-data}
+\figure{\includediagram{\diagramsDir/ceres/ceres-data}{60%}}{Plot of the declination and right ascension that Piazzi recorded as Ceres passed through the sky in 1800.
+Gaps are evenings where Piazzi was unable to make an observation.}{ceres-data}

 \newslide{}

 \notes{Piazzi was able to attempt to predict the orbit because of Kepler's laws of planetary motion.
 Johannes Kepler had outlined the way in which planets move according to elliptical shapes, and comets move according to parabolic shapes.}

-\figure{\includepng{\diagramsDir/ml/godfrey-kneller-isaac-newton-1689}}{}{Godfrey Kneller portrait of Isaac Newton}{godfrey-kneller-isaac-newton}
+\figure{\includepng{\diagramsDir/ml/godfrey-kneller-isaac-newton-1689}{40%}}{Godfrey Kneller portrait of Isaac Newton}{godfrey-kneller-isaac-newton}

 \notes{Later Isaac Newton was able to describe the underlying laws of motion that underpinned Kepler's laws.
 This was the enlightenment.
 An age of science and reason driven by reductionist approaches to the natural world.
-The enlightement scientists were able to read and understand each others' work through the invention of the printing press.
+The enlightenment scientists were able to read and understand each others' work through the invention of the printing press.
 Kepler died in 1630, 12 years before Newton was born in 1642.
 But Kepler's ideas were able to influence Newton and his peers, and the understanding of gravity became an objective of the nascent Royal Society.}

 \notes{The sharing of information in printed form had evolved by the time of Piazzi, and the collected discoveries of the astronimic world were being shared in Franz von Zach's monthly journal.
 It was here that Piazzi's observations were eventually published, some 7 months after the planet was lost.}